MTokarev/dns_guesser/README.md

 ## Why ❓

-Firewalls that operate on the TCP Layer 4 couldn't filter sites based on the URLs/Domains.
-For example, you cannot block `domain.com` or any of its subdomains by name.
-You need to know their IP addresses.
-This tool helps to get IP addresses for the given domain list and also tries to guess respective subdomains.
-It can be put behind a cron job that will regenerate the list and push it to the firewall.
+This tool is designed for penetration testers (pentesters) and network administrators who need to resolve IP addresses for given domains and attempt to enumerate subdomains.
+It helps in identifying the IPs associated with domains and their subdomains, making it a valuable asset for tasks like firewall configuration and network mapping.

+### Key Features:
+- **Domain and Subdomain Resolution**: Resolves domain names and attempts to guess subdomains automatically.
+- **IP Address Retrieval**: Retrieves the IP addresses associated with domains and subdomains.
-Can be useful for Linux IpTables and Windows firewall.
+- **Firewall Application**: Can be used for configuring firewalls like Linux IpTables and Windows Firewall, especially for blocking or filtering sites based on IP addresses instead of domain names.
+- **Automation-Friendly**: Can be put behind a cron job to regenerate a list of IP addresses and push it to firewalls, ensuring the firewall rules stay updated.

 ## How 🤔